 Bimanual pelvic examination is the basic method for detecting ovarian cancer.
-Other examinations include ultrasound, CT and MRI scans and laparoscopy.
+Other examinations include ultrasound, CT and MRI scans, PET-CT and laparoscopy.
 Tumor marker analysis from blood samples is important in the diagnosis and the assessment and monitoring of the therapeutic response.

 An elevated CA 125 level in the blood has been found to be the most specific marker for ovarian cancer.
 A new marker is HE4, used for distinguishing between ovarian cancer and ovarian endometrioma.

 The treatment decision is usually made on the basis of clinical examination, but a cancer diagnosis can only be established by a microscopic tissue analysis.

 Surgery is the basic treatment for ovarian cancer.
 During the operation, a number of tissue samples are collected from the pelvis, the abdominal cavity area, the diaphragm and lymph nodes.
 The ovaries, fallopian tubes, uterus, appendix and omentum are removed.
 Lymph nodes in the pelvic area and lymph nodes located next to the aorta are removed.
 The objective is to remove the tumor tissue as completely as possible.